Survivor Series (2002)

 The 2002 Survivor Series was the 16th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on November 17, 2002, from Madison Square Garden in New York, New York.
+The event took place on November 17, 2002, from Madison Square Garden in New York City, New York.
 The official theme song was "Always" by Saliva, who performed the song and Chris Jericho's entrance music live from The World.
 This was the first Survivor Series held under the WWE name, after the promotion was renamed from World Wrestling Federation (WWF) to WWE in May, and also the first Survivor Series held under the first brand split.

 The main event from the Raw brand was the first-ever Elimination Chamber match for the World Heavyweight Championship involving reigning champion Triple H, Shawn Michaels, Chris Jericho, Booker T, Rob Van Dam, and Kane.
 Michaels won the match after last eliminating Triple H. The predominant match on the SmackDown! brand was Brock Lesnar versus Big Show for the WWE Championship, which Big Show won to win the title.
-The featured match on the undercard was a triple threat elimination match for the WWE Tag Team Championship involving Edge and Rey Mysterio, Los Guerreros (Eddie and Chavo Guerrero), and Kurt Angle and Chris Benoit.
+The featured match on the undercard was a triple threat elimination tag team match for the WWE Tag Team Championship involving Edge and Rey Mysterio, Los Guerreros (Eddie and Chavo Guerrero), and Kurt Angle and Chris Benoit.
 Los Guerreros won the match and became WWE Tag Team Champions after last eliminating Edge and Mysterio.
 This was the second Survivor Series event not to include any Survivor Series elimination matches, the first being in 1998.